-Insight The Precise product family that facilitates the process of monitoring and correlating system performance.
-It consists of Insight.
-See also Report Manager and FocalPoint.
+Insight The Precise product family that facilitates the process of monitoring and correlating system and PMDB.

-An agent that receives performance information from Insight Savvies, which monitor the Insight FocalPoint environment, Insight FocalPoint then correlates, processes, and stores this information in a centralized location.
-The Insight performance history is stored in the PMDB.
-See also Savvy and PMDB.

-instance A monitored object of a specific technology.
-The following list specifies what constitutes an instance for the various supported technologies; J2EE - a Java Virtual Machine (JVM - a logical name set by the user), Microsoft .NET - a Common Language Runtime (CLR - a logical name set by the user), Oracle Applications - an Oracle Applications Form server, Oracle - an Oracle instance, SAP - a SAP system, SQL Server - an SQL instance, Sybase - a Sybase instance, Tuxedo - a Tuxedo domain, Web - a Web server, WebSphere MQ - an IBM WebSphere Queue Manager, DB2 - a DB2 non-partitioned database or a DB2 database partition.
+An agent that receives performance information from Insight Savvies, which monitor the Insight FocalPoint environment.
+Insight FocalPoint then correlates, processes, and stores this information in a instance A monitored object of a specific technology.
+The following list specifies what constitutes an instance for the various supported technologies; J2EE - a Java Virtual Machine (JVM - a logical name set by the user).
+Microsoft .NET - a Common Language Runtime (CLR - a logical name set by the user), Oracle Applications - an Oracle Applications Form server, Oracle - an Oracle instance, SAP - a SAP system, SQL Server - an SQL instance, Sybase - a Sybase instance, Tuxedo - a Tuxedo domain, Web - a Web server, WebSphere MQ - an IBM WebSphere Queue Manager, DB2 - a DB2 non-partitioned database or a DB2 database partition.
 During installation, the instance is associated with one AppTier and environment.
 An Instance can be moved to a different environment or associated with multiple environments without reinstallation nor losing historical data.
 See also Application.